ddcroft73/Fastapi-Auth-API-Gateway/readme.md

 - Added 2FA support
 - Added Async support to frequent used endpoints, and all io functions.
 - Revised some endpoint names
+#### 11/20/23
+- Updated the status code on HTTPExceptions for easier use by client
+- Update Token schema
+- Updated My logging Tool...

 ### TODO:

 - Add the logic for Admin PIN Access (verify_admin_token), almost done
 - Figure out a production logging setup.
+Working.
 - Finish resend-verification.
 - Finish Create User Admin
 - Rate limiting,